 Safe Families – Children

 The Diana Award’s mentoring programme pairs volunteer mentors with disengaged young people to give them an insight into the world of work.
 Mentors guide young people through group sessions over a six-month period.
 Mentors and mentees also work to develop a campaign around a social issue that affects their community.
-During 2017 the project reached about 34,000 people.
+Since 2017 the project reached about 3,000 vulnerable people.
 94 per cent of mentees felt they had gained skills that would be useful for their future career, while 98 per cent said they now had a better understanding of their own career ambition.

 Coram - Young Citizens